-Work is progressing on the Homelessness Services Capital Infrastructure Strategy - a 10-year plan to improve shelter system stability, achieve cost savings and be more responsive to the needs of people experiencing homelessness.
+Work is progressing on the Homelessness Services Capital Infrastructure Strategy • Work is progressing on the Homelessness Services Capital Infrastructure Strategy - a 10-year plan to improve shelter system stability, achieve cost savings and be more responsive to the needs of people experiencing homelessness.
 Under the strategy, the City will add up to 20 new shelter sites by 2033.
 In a December 2024 news release, the City identified the first six locations for shelter development.

-&lt;sup>19 City of Toronto releases 2024/25 Winter Services Plan for people experiencing homelessness
+19 City of Toronto releases 2024/25 Winter Services Plan for people experiencing homelessness